 How much protein do strength and power athletes really need?

 Studies show no benefits for strength/power/size above 1.7g/Kg.
 However, some may find it easier to stay lean by consuming larger amounts, as protein is not as an efficient fuel as carb – it consumes calories during digestion and processing.
 In addition, weight-making athletes may want to increase their intake to avoid catabolism –2g/Kg per day is the advice from the International Society of Sports Nutrition.

-– In terms of recovery drinks, which carb:protein ratio is optimal and will this very from person-person or between activities?
+In terms of recovery drinks, which carb:protein ratio is optimal, and will this vary from person-person or between activities?

 Depends completely on your goals, the fighter’s habits/likes/dislikes, and the demands of session.
 I often use Kinetica 100% Recovery as it’s a higher protein content, but the CNP products have also given me great results.
 Higher heart rate?
 More carb.
 More muscular trauma?
 More protein.
 Adjust according to weight-loss/gain and feelings of recovery

-– Do athletes need any supplements that general population do not require such as vitamins/minerals?
+Do athletes need any supplements that the general population don’t require such as vitamins/minerals?

 Most athletes do not have far greater micronutrient demands.
 Some will have a greater demand for iron due to increased turnover with exercise, while most athletes seem to have low levels of magnesium and vitamin D. Their need for anti-inflammatory foods and protein is generally greater due to the stresses of training and needs for recovery and repair.